Articles Culture Reflections Reviews

 Sanki (r) with fellow poet Tsuguo Ando (l)

 Bankrupted by his hedonistic lifestyle, he returned to Japan and ended up as the head of a dental department in a large hospital.
-By happenstance, a urologist who specialized in sexually transmitted diseases asked him to contribute to a collection of haikus, mostly written by his patients.
-Sanki had previously considered haikus “antiquated stuff” of little interest, but he was soon hooked and rapidly became a leading light in the avant garde movement known as the New Rising Haiku.
+By happenstance, a urologist who specialized in sexually transmitted diseases asked him to contribute to a collection of haiku, mostly written by his patients.
+Sanki had previously considered haiku “antiquated stuff” of little interest, but he was soon hooked and rapidly became a leading light in the avant garde movement known as the New Rising Haiku.

 It is common for Japanese poets and literary figures to adopt pen names, and Sanki was no exception — his means “three devils.”
 Not content with that, he changed the characters of his family name while retaining the pronunciation, so that it meant “East West.”
 That was perhaps a reference to his cosmopolitanism.
 As for “three devils,” he did not deny a friend’s suggestion that it stood for womanizing, drinking and gambling.